mcassera/SBTERM/README.md

 ## Project Files

-- `sbterm.bas` and `sbterm2.bas`: SuperBASIC source code
+- `sbterm2.bas`: SuperBASIC source code
+- `sbterm.bas` Same code with line numbers to load into the K2 or JR2
-- `term.asm`: supporting assembly source
+- `term.asm`: supporting assembly source (not used)
-- `term.bin`: assembled binary output
+- `term.bin`: assembled binary output (not used)
-- `assemble_term_bin.bat`: build helper script
-- `foenixmgr.ini`: Foenix manager config

 ## Getting Started

-1. Build or load the BASIC source on your target machine.
+1. load the sbterm.bas on your target machine.
-2. Initialize the WizFi/WizNET module with the included AT command flow.
+2. Set the wifi, password, bbs and port number in the data statements at the end of the program
-3. Run the terminal loop and connect to your target service.
+3. Run the program to connect to the wifi and then your target service.

 ## Notes

-This repository tracks source and tooling files for SBTERM development.
+This would still be alpha level programming.
+There are some issues with input speed from the keyboard which may cause the terminal to lockup.
+If you type slow it should work ok.